ibm-cloud-docs/vpc/bs_snapshots_about.md

 For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
 For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
 {: tip}

+### Encryption at rest and in transit
+{: #bs-snapshot-encryption}

+The snapshot has the same encryption type and encryption key as the parent volume (customer-managed or provider-managed).
+Snapshots are stored and retrieved from {{site.data.keyword.cos_full}}.
+Data is encrypted while in transit and stored in the same region as the original volume.

+### Activity tracking events
+{: #bs-snapshot-activity-tracking-events}

+You can use {{site.data.keyword.atracker_full}} to configure how to route auditing events.
+Auditing events are critical data for security operations and a key element for meeting compliance requirements.
+Such events are triggered when you create, modify, or delete a block volume.
+For more information, see [Activity tracking events for IBM Cloud VPC](/docs/vpc?topic=vpc-at_events).

 ## Tags for {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-about-tags}